JuanPacoHernandez/Data-Analysis-Projects/Cyclistic/README.md

-The most frequently Start Station used by Casual cyclists is Street Dr & Grand Ave, while Members use most frequently Wells St & Concord Ln.
+The top five Start Stations for both memeberships are shown, being the most frequently Start Station used by Casual cyclists is Street Dr & Grand Ave, while Members use most frequently Wells St & Concord Ln.

 ![Captura de pantalla (249)](https://user-images.githubusercontent.com/56371747/204403001-098e6371-7e4c-41f4-842b-7f82dc794bcc.png)

-The most End Station used for Casual cyclists is Street Dr & Grand Ave, for Member cyclists the Wells St & Concord Ln is most used End Station.
+The top five End Stations for both memberships are the next, the most End Station used for Casual cyclists is Street Dr & Grand Ave, for Member cyclists the Wells St & Concord Ln is most used End Station.

 ![Captura de pantalla (248)](https://user-images.githubusercontent.com/56371747/204403442-66d68afa-9587-46e9-8b8c-46be7272faa7.png)